 Whether it be through digital platforms or traditional marketing, Julie's strengths have always been tied to building connections.
 Before launching mConnexions in 2017, Julie led the strategic marketing directives for a mid-sized law firm of nearly 50 attorneys practicing 70+ areas of law at three offices across Michigan.
-She currently continues to serve on the Michigan Steering Committee of the Legal Marketing Association.
+She currently continues to serve on the editorial committee for the Legal Marketing Association's Strategies magazine.

 Prior to working in marketing, Julie spent more than ten years working in top television newsrooms across the country, as an Emmy award-winning writer, producer, and executive producer.
 Julie worked with her news teams to develop digital and social media strategies – even before social media sites began to peak in popularity.

 Julie also has a passion for her community, working closely with several non-profits.
-Most notably, she sits on the Board of Directors for the Alzheimer's Association, Michigan Great Lakes Chapter, Marketing Chair of the Young Professional Alzheimer’s Advocates of Lansing, and on the committee for MIRivALZ.
+Most notably, she sits on the Executive Committee of the Board of Directors for the Alzheimer's Association, Michigan Chapter, she serves as the Media Coordinator for Grit, Glam & Guts, and as an Advisory Board member of ePIFany Now.

 More on mConnexions

 At mConnexions, we believe that strong relationships are the foundation for building a successful business.
 These connections are so important, that we put it right in our name: Marketing Connections.
 With strategic branding, digital marketing, and content creation at its core, mConnexions builds, implements, and manages custom strategies for businesses.
 Learn more at mConnexions.com.